ironsheep/P2-vscode-extensions/spin2/README.md

 - Occasionally [byte|word|long] storage types are not properly colored
 - Occasionally some pasm code escapes coloring.
 We're trying to understand this.

+*These appear to be mostly syntax recognizer issues*

 ## Reporting Issues

 An active list of issues is maintained at github.
 [P2-vscode-extensions/Issues](https://github.com/ironsheep/P2-vscode-extensions/issues).
 When you want to report something missing, not working right, or even request a new feature please submit an issue.
 By doing so you will be able to track progress against the request and learn of the new version containing your fix/enhancement when it is available.